arunthati25/arunthati25/README.md

 - Hello Everyone, I am Arunthati Murugan
 - I am a Artificial Intelligence and Data Science graduate.
-- I’m currently looking for learning few ideas.
+- I’m currently looking for learning new ideas.
 - I have worked in machine learning project using python,html and css.